 Differences between a Debt Consolidation Program and a Debt Consolidation Loan

-While the two terms are often confused and interchanged, there is a significant difference between a debt consolidation program, and a debt consolidation loan.
+While the two terms are often confused and interchanged, there is a significant difference between a debt consolidation program, and a debt consolidation loan (there is more to understand about how debt consolidation works).
 A debt consolidation loan (as opposed to a program) is exactly that, a new loan that gets used to pay off other loans or forms of debt.
 A debt consolidation program however is a service which negotiates fees, lower interest rates, and pays off your debts where they are.

 They also differ in that a debt management program is typically done through a nonprofit credit counseling agency and includes financial education to ensure the client is empowered to make healthier decisions for financial stability long after they finish repaying their debt.